-Every night each person on earth dreams for 90 minutes to two hours or more each night.
+Every night, each person dreams for ninety minutes, two hours, or more.
 Dreams are stories and images our mind creates while we sleep.
 They can be vivid and not always tell a simple story, leaving you feeling happy, sad or scared.
-Dreams happen anytime during sleep but your most vivid dreams will happen when you are in a deep sleep called REM (rapid eye movement), when the brain is most active1.
+Dreams happen anytime during sleep, but your most vivid dreams will happen when you are in a deep sleep called REM (Rapid Eye Movement), when the brain is most active1.

 What do our common dreams mean?

 Not all falling dreams are scary.
 Some dreamers report a type of slow falling that indicates serenity and the act of letting go.
-When we dream of falling uncontrollably from a great height indicates that something in our life feels very much out of control.
+Dreams of falling uncontrollably from a great height indicates that something in our life feels very much out of control.

 Flying in a dream relates to how much control we feel we have in our lives.
-Depending on how high or low we fly can represent how much control we feel we have.
+How high or low we fly can represent how much control we feel we have.

 Dreaming of people often is a reflection of the different aspects you see in yourself.
 The people in your dreams can relate to characteristics that need to be developed.
 Specific people directly relate to existing relationships or interpersonal issues we need to work through.
 Dreaming of your partner, in particular, is frequently symbolic of an aspect of ourselves from which we feel detached.

 Although dreaming of death is often perceived as negative, it often refers to dramatic change happening for the dreamer.
-The end of one thing, in order to make room for something new.
+It can represent the end of one thing, in order to make room for something new.

-If you dream of your teeth falling out it may suggest you are insecure about how you are perceived by others and your appearance.
+If you dream of your teeth falling out, it may suggest that you are insecure about how you are perceived by others and your appearance.

 But why do we dream?